stephenamsel/rails-bulk-writer/README.md

 # Pre-Alpha

 This is still under construction.
-IT does not yet have proper testing.
+It does not yet have proper testing.

 It will be published if and when the author has been able to test it and has time to manage a collaboration.